 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause heart and lung damage.
 Nicotine can also slow healing.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 - Do not drink alcohol.
 Ask your cardiologist if it is safe for you to drink alcohol.
 Alcohol can increase your risk for high blood pressure, diabetes, and coronary artery disease.

 - Maintain a healthy weight.
-Ask your healthcare provider how much you should weigh.
+Ask your healthcare provider what a healthy weight is for you.
 Extra weight can increase the stress on your heart.
 Ask him or her to help you create a weight loss plan if you are overweight.

 - Exercise as directed after you recover.
 Your healthcare provider can help you create an exercise plan that is right for you.
 Exercise will help keep your heart healthy.

-Follow up with your cardiologist or healthcare provider as directed:
+Follow up with your cardiologist or doctor as directed:

 You will need to have repeat tests.
 You may also need staples or stitches removed.
 Your provider will make sure the valve is working properly.
 Write down your questions so you remember to ask them during your visits.

 © Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Mitral Valve Replacement